rjferguson21/big-bang/docs/developer/package-integration/package-integration-testing.md

 ---
 {{- include "gluon.tests.cypress-runner.base" .}}
 ```
-More information on this can be found [here](https://repo1.dso.mil/platform-one/big-bang/apps/library-charts/gluon/-/blob/master/docs/bb-tests.md)

 We need to add a cypress test to `chart/tests/cypress/podinfo-health.spec.js`:

 ```yaml
 describe('Basic Podinfo', function() {
   it('Check Podinfo is accessible', function() {